AEPForGTE/ILLOD/README.md

 ILLOD is a feature based classifier and proves to be more accurate than approaches based on syntactic or semantic similarity.
 Therefore, it can be a useful extension for term clustering tools for synonym detection.

 The notebooks are arranged according to the chapter structure in the paper.
-The various tables and key figures presented and mentioned in the paper are calculated individually.
+The various tables and key figures presented and mentioned in the paper are computed here.

 [1]  Schwartz, A.S., Hearst, M.A.: A simple algorithm for identifying abbreviation definitions in biomedical text.
 In: Biocomputing 2003, pp. 451–462.
 World Scientific(2002)